 Qualified Small Business Stock: Maximizing the Section 1202 Exclusion for Startup Investors

 This course will explain how a business and its shareholders meet Section 1202 eligibility requirements for qualified small business stock (QSBS) to eliminate or reduce taxation of capital gains.
-Our panel of tax experts will discuss the corporate requirements, shareholder requirements, and the substantial tax savings available for stock that does qualify.
+Our panel of tax experts will discuss the corporate requirements, shareholder requirements, and the substantial tax savings available for qualifying stocks.

 - Qualified small business stock (Section 1202)